vmware-tanzu/cartographer/site/content/docs/development/architecture.md

 ### Blueprints

-Blueprints are a list of templates (called resources) and how they depend upon each other.
+Blueprints are a list of templates (called resources) that defines how the templates depend upon each other.
 It forms the dependency graph of your supply chain or delivery.

 The dependencies are formed by specifying which resource(s) are used as inputs.